Hate Being a Lawyer? Why I Quit

 Still, after law school, I was lucky enough to obtain high-paying employment as an associate in a law firm.
 And for the most part, I enjoyed it.

 Being a lawyer was great.
 The money was good.
 I liked my office and my work outfits.
 (Ok, I’m shallow).
 The challenge of the work was invigorating.
 The office emptied around 6pm.
 Most people were still working from home, but I appreciated that I didn’t have to do face time.
 I got amazing free seats to NFL, NHL, and MLB games and a host of other perks.
 Honestly, we were so spoiled that my parents would complain about the free food at these free [to them] events.

 I didn’t even mind the long hours.
 It didn’t bother me that I billed 2400 hours my first year, and worked on my vacations.
-I’d worked from a hospital bed on Christmas.
-I’ve drafted motions while my kidney was infected.
+I’d worked from a hospital bed on Christmas and drafted a motion while my kidney was infected.
 And I still liked my job.